muratk5n/thirdwave/en/README.md

 ---

-Just watched Ukranian guy on Al Jazeera, from the town Lyman near RU front, said he heard from ppl next town mil gave up, so the advance is now coming for him
+Just saw Ukranian guy on Al Jazeera, from the town Lyman near RU front, said he heard from ppl next town mil gave up, so the advance is now coming for him

 ---